What’s the best diet to lose weight

 Sugar free diet.

-I also believe if you workout regularly or should I say daily, then you should be allowed to have some treats, without major consequences.
+I also believe if you workout regularly or should I say daily.
+Then you should be allowed to have some treats, without major consequences.
+You have what’s the best diet to lose weight in your grasp.

 Baby food diet – mum knows best.